aws-samples/fis-template-library-tooling/cdk/README.md

 ### FIS Role

 The `fis_role.ts` construct takes an IAM policy document and creates a role for FIS to use.
-The permission set is stored in `iam_policy.json` and can be customized if needed.
-By default, when deploying all experiments created will share this same role.
+There is an example permission set is stored in `iam_policy.json` and can be customized if needed.
 This role has been scoped to only allow actions on resources with a `"FIS-Ready": "True"` tag.

 You can specify a local or git based policy.